theMcSam/themcsam.github.io/_posts/2025-06-29-gogs-RCE-PoC.md

 It is important to note that while the exec request can start a process, it is typically restricted to Git-related commands within the Gogs environment.
 This means the exec request cannot be freely used to execute arbitrary system commands, which is an intentional security limitation.

-When reviewing the [official advisory](https://github.com/advisories/GHSA-vm62-9jw3-c8w3), we notice that the linked patch commit provides valuable insight into the fix.
+When reviewing the [official advisory](https://github.com/advisories/GHSA-vm62-9jw3-c8w3), i noticed that the linked patch commit provides valuable insight into the fix.
 The relevant commit can be found here: [gogs/gogs#7868](https://github.com/gogs/gogs/pull/7868/commits/df245d776b6f9c0d4920c9baaa1a57413d220fd3), and it serves as a great starting point for analyzing the vulnerability.

 In this patch, we can observe that within the `internal/ssh/ssh.go` file, a significant portion of the code responsible for handling the `env` SSH request was removed from the `switch` case statement.
 This removal indicates that the `env` command handling was likely deemed unnecessary or insecure in the context of how Gogs processes SSH requests.